phpcr/phpcr-docs/phpcr-shell/interacting.rst

     commands, for example "ls" instead of "node:list", "rm" instead of "node:remove" etc.
     See the chapter on :ref:`phpcrsh_configuration_aliases` for more information.

+This chapter aims to highlight some but not all of the features of the shell.
+For a full list of features use the ``list`` command.

 The current path
 ----------------

-You can navigate the content heriarchy using the `shell:path:change` (or `cd` for short).
-The `pwd` command is the alias for `shell:path:show` and displays the current working path:
+You can navigate the content heriarchy using the :ref:`phpcr_shell_command_shellpathchange` (or `cd` for short).
+The `pwd` command is the alias for :ref:`phpcr_shell_command_shellpathshow` and displays the current working path:

 .. code-block:: bash